-Are you looking to know either long or short email is more effective?
+Are you looking to know if either a long or short email is more effective?
 Here we’ll guide you through an end-to-end discussion to choose the better email writing format for your next campaign.

 Email marketing is undoubtedly the most effective marketing channel that you can rely upon.
 Keeping a precise strategy in hand, and perfect execution could bring the expected outcomes for your business.

 Email generates $42 for every $1 spent, which is an astounding 4,200% ROI, making it one of the most effective options availableHubSpot

 From plan execution to writing compelling copies, you have to stay in line and focus on your audience’s needs.
 Whether you’re wiring a short email copy or long one, you have to know the basics first.
 Thus you can expect to increase your email open rate, overall CTR, and finally revenue.

 By the way, both these writing formats have individual perspectives & consequences.
 So which one you should apply or include in your email marketing strategy?

 In this article, we’ll answer all the questions one by one by comparing these two writing formats and their benefits.
 Lastly, we’ll share effective tips that can help you to choose the right email writing format.